tinymovr/Tinymovr/docs/quickstart.rst

 Testing Position Control using the Studio GUI
 #############################################

 Navigate back to `tmx->controller`.
-Press the `Position` button.
+Press the button with the arrow next to the `position_mode` label.
 Note that after pressing the button, the motor will hold position and may spin.
 The motor should now be actively holding it's position.
 Try moving it by hand and you should feel resistance.

-To command a new position, navigate to `tmx->controller->position`, and double-click on the `setpoint` value.
+To command a new position, navigate to `tmx->controller->position`, and double-click on the value next to the `setpoint` label.
+This value is expressed in ticks, a unit that denotes 1/8192 of the circle.
 Type in a new position followed by Enter.
 The motor should jump to the commanded position.